 2018 artistic research funding from the Danish Cultural Ministry

 2022, 2018, 2016, 2015, 2014, 2012, 2010 artistic work grand from the Danish Art Foundation

 2016-2017, 2013-2015 artistic research at the Danish National School of Performing Arts

 2018, 1999 work grand from Nationalbankens Jubilæumsfond af 1968

 2013 Design Museum Denmark: unique pleated dress from the CØC collection

 2010 National Gallery of Denmark: Wilhelm Freddie costume designs

-2019 Traces of Tissues at PQ: Interweaving costume design, somatic choreography and site written in collaboration with Sally E Dean, The Society of British Theater Designers BLUE PAGES PUBLICATION, pp. 16-17 – link
+2019 Traces of Tissues at PQ: Interweaving costume design, somatic choreography and site co-written in with Sally E Dean, The Society of British Theater Designers BLUE PAGES PUBLICATION, pp. 16-17 – link

 2018 Charlotte Østergaard, Proces og projektbevægelser i KUV – Uddrag af en samtale om researchpraksis, KUV-netværkets årbog 2018, Elektronisk udgivelse 20.12.2018 – link